kevinsuedmersen/neural_networks_from_scratch/theory/MLP_theory.md

 ### BP3.1

-After calculating the errors for each layer, we now want to relate them to the derivative of the loss w.r.t the weights in layer $l$, which we can do as follows
+After calculating the errors at a certain layer, we now want to relate them to the derivative of the loss w.r.t the weights in layer $l$, which we can be done as follows

 $$
 \frac{\partial L}{\partial \textbf{W}^l}